acgetchell/mundus-atrox/src/journals/fourteenth.md

 4. *CoralKing* moves behind the creature and holds his action but uses patient defense.
 5. The creature psychically attacks *CoralKing* but he resists it.
 I get paralyzed. *Geral* survives the attack as well. *Tasbros* takes 16 hp of damage.
 6. *Geral* orders *Steve* to shoot his bow.
 For his second attack, *Geral* hits?
-7. *Wulrif* hexes it and it rebounds, hexing *Wulrif*.
+7. *Wulrif* Hexes it and it rebounds, hexing *Wulrif*.
 His 2 eldritch blasts miss, rebound, and miss *Wulrif*.
-8. *Viker* goes up to it and uses her boots of spring to jump up and hit it with her mace, then teleports before she lands.
+8. *Viker* goes up to it and uses her boots of spring to jump up and hit it with her mace, then Teleports before she lands.
 She does 4 HP damage.
 9. *Tysnera* throws a dagger at it and does 4 HP damage.
 10. *Tasbros* moves back a little, uses his crossbow to shoot it ,and misses.
 11. *Actias* creates a magical crossbow and shoots it, killing it.